QualiSystems/VMware-vCenter-Cloud-Provider-Shell-2G/README.md

 6. In the __General__ tab, select the appropriate domain categories.<br><br>A domain category is a service category that is used to expose the App to specific CloudShell domains.
 By default, the __Applications__ category is associated to the Global domain.
 You can optionally create additional service categories for other domains or add the desired domains to the __Applications__ category.
 Service categories are managed in the __Manage>Categories>Service Categories__ page.

-7. Configure the App's __Deployment Path__ - select the cloud provider resource and fill in the settings.<br><br>See the attribute tooltips for details.
+7. Configure the App's __Deployment Path__ - select the cloud provider resource and fill in the settings.
+See the attribute tooltips for details.
+<br><br>__Note:__ In vCenter 2G Shell versions 2.0.0 and 2.2.0, the HDD attribute in the App's deployment types was incorrectly named HHD.
+Upgrading to a later version will not remove the attribute, so if you're using or have used one of these versions in CloudShell, please make sure to fix this issue, as explained in the Renaming HHD attribute to HDD section.

 8. In the __Configuration Management__ tab, specify the configuration management script or Ansible playbook to run on the VM.